Australian Aboriginal Ochre Painting

 Colour Brings International Attention

-Ochre Still In Use
+Ochre is Still In Use

 Ochre Artists Achieve Fame